Hiking Pennsylvania's Pine Creek Canyon in the Scarpa Rush Mid GTX

 Scarpas are expensive.
 The lightweight Rush family costs less than traditional Scarpa trekking boots.
 Still, they're expensive.
 The Scarpa Rush Mid GTX debuted at $200, and the new Scarpa Rush 2 Mid GTX sells for $219 full price.
 That means it costs $25-50 more than the other lightweight hiking boots that I recommend.
 If you're looking for a lightweight hiking boot with the support of a midweight hiking boot, the Scarpa Rush is probably the best lightweight hiking boot out there.

-With 2024 being another tough year for outdoor retailers, there's a good chance that you can find the Scarpa Rush on sale.
-Here are current prices:
+Lucky for you, the economy sucks for outdoor retailers, so there's a good chance that you can find the Scarpa Rush on sale right now.
+Click below to see current prices:

 Scarpa Rush Mid GTX: Pros vs. Cons